What is BIS Certification?

 Quality Control Orders

-BIS is a National Standards Body in India, involved with Conformity Assessment, Standardisation, and Quality Assurance of goods, services, processes and systems.
-The Indian Standards established by BIS underpin the basis for the Product Certification Schemes, which facilitates Third Party Assurance of product safety, quality, and reliability to consumers.
+BIS is a National Standards Body in India involved with Conformity Assessment, Standardisation, and Quality Assurance of goods, services, processes and systems.
+The Indian Standards established by BIS underpin the basis for the Product Certification Schemes, which facilitate Third Party Assurance of product safety, quality, and reliability to consumers.

-BIS certification scheme is essentially voluntary in nature.
-But, for certain products, compliance to Indian standards is made mandatorily by the Indian Government under several considerations, namely, public interest, the safety of humans, animals or plants, environmental protection, prevention of unfair trade practices and national security.
+The BIS certification scheme is essentially voluntary in nature.
+But, for certain products, compliance with Indian standards is made mandatory by the Indian government under several considerations, namely, public interest, the safety of humans, animals, or plants, environmental protection, prevention of unfair trade practices, and national security.
 For these products, the Indian Government mandates using Standard Mark under Certificate of Conformity (CoC) or License from BIS via issuing QCOs.